rust-lang/rust/text/0000-is-aligned-intrinsic.md

 text[offset..].iter().position(|elt| *elt == x).map(|i| offset + i)
 ```

-With the `alignto` function this could be written as
+With the `align_to` function this could be written as

 ```rust